fardeen-ahmed/Bug-bounty-Writeups/README.md

 # General Writeups

+<a href="https://peterjson.medium.com/miracle-one-vulnerability-to-rule-them-all-c3aed9edeea2">-Miracle - One Vulnerability To Rule Them All</a>

 <A href="https://medium.com/@fcwdbrqmr/400-bounty-again-using-google-dorks-6dc8e438f017">-400$ Bounty again using Google Dorks</a>

 <a href="https://portswigger.net/research/top-10-web-hacking-techniques-of-2020">-Top 10 web hacking techniques of 2020 | PortSwigger Research</a>